-Udacity courses are highly interactive with activities, quizzes, and exercises interspersed between short videos and interviews with instructors and industry experts.
-You can watch the videos and try the quizzes as many times as you like without any penalties.
-The quizzes are a tool to help you learn.
+Udacity courses are highly interactive with activities such as quizzes and exercises interspersed between short videos and interviews with instructors and industry experts.
+The quizzes are a tool to help you learn, and an ongoing resource, so you can watch the videos and try the quizzes as many times as you like.

-Usually after a lesson, there will be a problem set with exercises for you to check if you have learned the material in that lesson.
-Just like with the quizzes, you can try them as many times as you like without penalty.
+Usually, after a lesson there will be a problem set with exercises for you to reaffirm that you have learned the material.
+Just as with the quizzes, you can try them as many times as you like.

 Udacity courses also include a project that you can add to your portfolio.
-Whether it is a blog, search engine, game, or app; Udacity will help you build something that demonstrates your skills to friends and employers.
+Whether it is a blog, search engine, game or app, Udacity will help you build something that publicly demonstrates your skills.

 Udacity is not an accredited institution and we do not directly provide college credit.
 We have, however, partnered with Georgia Tech to offer an accredited, fully online Master’s Degree in Computer Science.
 While the courses are hosted on Udacity, the degree is conferred by Georgia Tech.
 Learn more about our Georgia Tech partnership here.